dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 My Name is Mait and I work for Fenomen web agency as well.
 I have been working with Drupal a little bit more than a year professionally.
-Also, this is my first DrupalCamp, so i'm very delighted that I have given the opportunity to be here with fellow Drupal enthusiasts.
+Also, this is my first DrupalCamp, so i'm very delighted that I have given the opportunity to be here in front of you, fellow Drupal enthusiasts to have fun.

 So now that everyone briefly knows who we are, lets talk about Drupal and Docker.
 How can these two technologies work together and why you should care.